hotwax/oms-documentation/Plugins/CSV Mapping with Papa parse.md

 ## Overview

 The Papa Parse package is an in-browser parser that allows systems to parse CSV data into JSON and vice versa.
-This package is commonly used in HotWax Commerce apps to map the HotWax CSV format with the external system's CSV format.
+This package is used by HotWax Commerce apps to map the HotWax CSV format with the external system's CSV format.

 ## Use Case